 ⚙️ How It Works

 AseptSoft's version control operates at the module level.
-Each module is an independent unit of work that can be committed, branched, and merged separately.
+Each module is an independent unit of work that can be committed, branched, compared, and merged separately, and each module keeps its own complete commit timeline.

 📌 Workflow Overview